A Review Of The Seiko SARB033 – An Affordable And Stylish Dress Watch

 Other Features: Date display at 3 o’clock, Exhibition caseback (Hardlex crystal), Non-screw down crown, Luminous hands and markers

-Enlarged view of the watch face of the SARB033.
-Very simple dial design, but looks elegant and sharp at the same time
+A close up view of the watch face of the SARB033.
+Very simple dial design, but elegant and sharp at the same time.
+I totally dig the laser cut sharp hands and markers!

 Simple And Understated Design

-Looking at the design, it is just so simple and clean.
-It reminds me of the Grand Seiko Hi-Beat and the Rolex Datejust due to the simple dial design.
-Sometimes, simpler can be better and it is just true with these watches.
-The Seiko SARB033 is not an exception in this regard.
+Sometimes, simpler can be better and it is just true with watches.
+This Seiko SARB033 is not an exception in this regard.

 Comparison between the Grand Seiko Hi-Beat (top) and the Rolex Datejust (bottom).
 Two top-of-the-line watches with simple dial design.
 No wonder the Seiko SARB033 has the nickname of “Baby Grand Seiko” as it has almost the same look, but of course with lower craftsmanship and movement quality.